 The total land area within the Old Palm City CRA is approximately 610 acres.
-Approximately 100 acres is right-of-way.
-The amendment will designate approximately 69 percent of the Old Palm City CRA as CRA Neighborhood (387 acres) and approximately 13 percent will be designated CRA Center future land use (74 acres).
+More than 50 acres is roadway right-of-way.
+The amendment will designate approximately 69 percent of the Old Palm City CRA (387 acres) as CRA Neighborhood and 13 percent (74 acres) will be designated CRA Center future land use.
 The remaining 15% will be Industrial (16 acres), General Institutional (34 acres), Recreational (21 acres), Public Conservation (0.8 acres) and General Commercial (9.2 acre site of a PUD) future land use designations.
 See Figure 7.
-(The figures do not total 100% or 610 acres due to the inexact inclusion and exclusion of right-of-way in the calculations.)